pantheon-systems/terminus-build-tools-plugin/README.md

 composer create-project --no-dev -d ~/.terminus/plugins pantheon-systems/terminus-build-tools-plugin:^1
 ```

+### Note about dev dependencies

+The Terminus Build Tools plugin should be installed **without** dev dependencies.
+If you install the plugin with a different method, such as cloning this source repository, use `composer install --no-dev` to download the project dependencies.

 ## Setup

 It is recommended that you use one of the provided example projects as a template when creating a new project.
 All of the example projects use Terminus `2` and Build Tools `2.x`.